29 Nov Diploma Programs In Nursing

-A certificate is earned by taking a series of courses in a particular professional field, for a specific subject and it can take about 12 months to complete.
-It can add to your marketability and provide you with more expertise in a certain domain, but it generally will fall short to land you a job unless it is accompanied by an accredited degree.
+A certificate is earned by taking a series of courses in a particular professional field for a specific subject and it can take about 12 months to complete.
+It can add to your marketability and provide you with more expertise in a certain domain, but it generally will fall short in landing you a job unless it is accompanied by an accredited degree.
 On the other hand, a diploma is similar to a certificate, but considered more valuable and significantly more useful in terms of experience and employment.
-It is available at hospitals that offer specialized training and it is widely-recognized as an alternative to a Bachelor’s Degree or an Associate’s Degree.
+It is available at hospitals that offer specialized training and it is widely-recognized as an alternative to a Bachelor’s or an Associate’s degree.
 Lastly, an academic degree takes longer to complete (between 2 to 6 years) and can open up more career opportunities as it is more intensive and resourceful.

 Is a nursing diploma worth it anymore?

 Until the 1960s, most registered nurses got their credentials by completing comprehensive, practical diploma programs.
 After World War II, there were over 1000 diploma schools fully operating throughout the United States.
-However, the last few decades have led to a dramatic decline in both the number of RNs who pursue this type of certification, as well as the number of schools who provide them.
-Today, only 6% of Registered Nurses have reached their nursing position by completing a diploma program.
-Since this form of education began to die down in 1970, it was no longer financed by the government.
+However, the last few decades have seen a dramatic decline in both the number of RNs who pursue this type of certification, as well as the number of schools that provide them.
+Today, only 6% of Registered Nurses reached their nursing position by completing a diploma program.
+Since this form of education began to die in 1970, it was no longer financed by the government.
 As a result, there are now as little as 100 diploma programs still functioning in the U.S.

-There are of course limitations to a diploma in nursing: you can easily find an entry-level job in a medical facility or hospital, but you will most likely not be able to work in specific fields like anesthesia, oncology or pediatrics.
-It all depends on your career goals – if you want to constantly improve financially and advance in your job positions over the years, then a degree is the right choice for you.
-But if you’re not a fan of climbing the ladder and you are just interested in landing a stable job fast, without the hassle of overbearing studies, exams and corporate culture, then a diploma program is the quickest way to achieve your goals.
+There are, of course, limitations to a diploma in nursing: you can easily find an entry-level job in a medical facility or hospital, but you will most likely not be able to work in specific fields like anesthesia, oncology or pediatrics.
+It all depends on your career goals.
+If you want to constantly improve financially and advance in your job positions over the years, then a degree is the right choice for you.
+But if you’re not a fan of climbing the ladder and are just interested in landing a stable job fast, without the hassle of overbearing studies, exams and a corporate culture, then a diploma program is the quickest way to achieve your goals.

 Are there any online options?